darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 # guidelines

+Note that unless [high quality processing](../utility-modules/darkroom/high-quality-processing.md) is enabled, the effect of adjusting the primaries cannot be judged properly, especially with highly saturated colors and narrow-spectrum light sources like LEDs.

 TBC: community, share your wisdom here :-)

 ## Recommended workflow

 - set overall exposure for the midtones using the _exposure_ module
-- start with the preset _blender-like|base_ (the default)
+- if darktable is set to apply any of the scene-referred workflow types, the module will apply reasonable defaults to primaries; in other cases (for example, if you are only testing the module, but normally use the legacy display-referred workflow or set your workflow preference to 'none'), manually select the preset _blender-like|base_ or _smooth|base_ for best results
+- the 'punchy' presets are more contrasty and colorful
 - use the _auto tune levels_ picker to set the desired exposure range
 - if desired, set the pivot on the subject using the picker next to _pivot input shift_; this makes sure contrast is maximised around the selected area
-- if you wish, move the _pivot target output_ slider to make the pivot brighter or darker
+- if you wish, move the _pivot target output_ slider to make the pivot brighter or darker, without altering the white and black point
 - set the contrast using _contrast around the pivot_
 - if needed, adjust _toe_ and _shoulder power_ to set contrast in shadows and highlights, respectively
 - finally, if desired, add 'drama' by adjusting _look | power_, set overall saturation using _look | saturation_, and adjust colours using _look | preserve hue_.